-So while PCI DSS certainly helps to make critical data a whole lot more secure, CDU ensures it!
+So while Payment Card Industry Data Security Standards (PCI DSS) certainly helps to make critical data a whole lot more secure, CDU ensures it!

-Despite it not winning us any friends within the well established online credit card payment processing industry, e-Path is fiercely proud to be delivering this ultimate level of CDU security right now, today.
+Despite it not winning us any friends within the well established online credit card payment processing industry, e-Path is fiercely proud to be offering a system that sees the ideals of CDU being met, right now, today.

-The e-Path system was specifically engineered, from the ground up, to accept credit card payment authorisations online without permanently storing any credit card details, transaction data or identity information at all.
+The e-Path system was specifically engineered, from the ground up, to accept credit card payment authorisations online without permanently storing any credit card details, transaction data or identity information at all within its systems.

-Even the delivery system used by merchants to receive credit card payment authorisations through e-Path has been designed to ensure no data is stored on the hard disk of the receiving computer.
+Even the delivery system used by merchants to receive credit card payment authorisations through e-Path has been designed to ensure no data is electronically stored on the receiving computer.